-Workbench is a tool that allows you to upload data to Domo from your environment.
-Frequently it is used to routinely upload data that exists behind your firewall.
+Workbench is a tool that allows you to upload data to Domo from your on-premises systems, and is frequently used to upload data that exists behind your firewall.
 You can use Domo Workbench to routinely upload data from Excel, CSV, ODBC, QuickBooks, and other data sources to Domo.
-Workbench can be downloaded from your admin page in your Domo instance.
+Workbench can be downloaded from the On Premise section of the Data Center or the admin page in your Domo instance.

-In Workbench 4 Domo is introducing a developer platform that enables you to build your own custom Domo artifacts.
-In this initial release of the platform we enable you to build your own:
+In Workbench 5, Domo has a developer platform that enables you to build your own custom Domo plugins.
+In this release of the platform we enable you to build your own:

 - Data Transport Methods

 The Workbench Developer Platform uses Dynamic-Link Library (DLL) that can be built in your .NET Framework language and IDE of choice and then installed into Workbench through the Plugin Manager.